 How to Make Throw Pillows

 All that is necessary is pinpointing a salvageable section or square and remaking it into a bright and colorful throw pillow for a sofa.
 Hand-appliquéd vintage quilts overflow with an abundance of colors and patterns so it is easy to integrate a snippet of the past into any décor, especially a shabby chic and country cottage design.
+Victorian crafts can add a unique perspective to any decorating space.
 Throw pillows with a bright splash of color from a reclaimed quilt add a delightful touch to a little girl’s room, nursery, sunroom or porch.
 Everyone knows just how long quilting takes, just how laborious it is, with beautiful and skillful handiwork hidden away in the folds.
 Use a pattern, like "Ten Great Pillows", to easily recycle vintage quilt scraps into charming, quaint and colorful throw pillows.

 Bright and Colorful Throw Pillows